algolia/docsearch/docs/src/faq.md

   a hyperlink tag `<a/>`.
 - Make sure you are [providing a compliant sitemap from the configuration][12] and that this page is referenced by it.

+## Can I know when the next crawl will happen?

+No you can't.
+You can only know that every crawls are made in a day.
+The position of your crawl in the queue is the inverse of the lexicographic order of your `index_name` amongs the whole list of featured website.

 If none of the previous points help, you can contact our support.